 Lake Chapala is located a mile high, like Denver, in the central highlands of the Sierra Madre Mountains in Jalisco, Mexico.
 The lake is 66 miles long and 13 miles across.
 In the rainy season, there are also waterfalls that you may hike to.
 Just west of Ajijic there are thermal springs that you can swim or relax in that are reputed to have healing, therapeutic properties.

-Lake Chapala is on the same longitude as Hawaii so you will see the same fruit, flowers, trees and plants.
+Lake Chapala is on the same latitude as Hawaii so you will see the same fruit, flowers, trees and plants.
 There are Birds of Paradise, pine trees and palm trees as well as banana plants and cacti growing side by side, just to name a few.
 But the beauty and color aren’t limited to nature.

 The homes, businesses and exterior walls and even telephone poles will often be painted in saturated colors, like tangerine and cobalt blue; terracotta red and violet.
 Murals have become one of the defining characteristics of Lake Chapala’s villages.
 You will see incredible murals painted by local artists just about everywhere you go and many of them feature local residents!